Evert Willem Beth: Contributions to logic

-Definition theorem
+Beth definability theorem

-The definition theorem states that a predicate (or function or constant) is implicitly definable if and only if it is explicitly definable.
-Further explanation is provided under Beth definability.
+The Beth definability theorem is a fundamental result in logic that states a property implicitly defined by a first-order theory has an explicit definition within that theory.This means that if a new symbol or property is uniquely determined across all models of a theory, there must be a formula using only the existing symbols of the theory that defines it.
+The theorem establishes an equivalence between implicit and explicit definability in classical first-order logic, linking its syntax (proofs) and semantics (models).

 Semantic tableaux

 Beth's most famous contribution to formal logic is semantic tableaux, which are decision procedures for propositional logic and first-order logic.
 It is a semantic method—like Wittgenstein's truth tables or J. Alan Robinson's resolution—as opposed to the proof of theorems in a formal system, such as the axiomatic systems employed by Frege, Russell and Whitehead, and Hilbert, or even Gentzen's natural deduction.
 Semantic tableaux are an effective decision procedure for propositional logic, whereas they are only semi-effective for first-order logic, since first-order logic is undecidable, as showed by Church's theorem.
 This method is considered by many to be intuitively simple, particularly for students who are not acquainted with the study of logic, and it is faster than the truth-table method (which requires a table with 2n rows for a sentence with n propositional letters).
 For these reasons, Wilfrid Hodges for example presents semantic tableaux in his introductory textbook, Logic, and Melvin Fitting does the same in his presentation of first-order logic for computer scientists, First-order logic and automated theorem proving.